Infinity Sharding Paradigm (ISP)

 4. Deciding whether to split or merge

-Each block keeps underload and overload history - it is a 64-bit mask of the underload/overload status of the last 64 blocks.
-It is used to decide whether to split or merge.
+Each block maintains a history of underload and overload conditions — represented as a 64-bit mask tracking the status of the last 64 blocks.
+This mask is used to determine whether a shard should split or merge.

 one_bits(mask & 0xffff) * 3 + one_bits(mask & 0xffff0000) * 2 + one_bits(mask & 0xffff00000000) - (3 + 2 + 1) * 16 * 2 / 3

--bits in a mask, and the lower bits correspond to the most recent blocks).
+-bits in the mask.
+Lower-order bits correspond to the most recent blocks.

 or want_split